Nioxito/OrangePI-ROMs/README.md

-# ROM & Performance Overview for OPi5 NORMAL and possibly the Pro version (I don’t have it to test, but it should work).
+# ROMs for OPi5 NORMAL
+and possibly the Pro version (I don’t have it to test, but it should work).
 The Plus version probably won’t work, but you could try

+If you want a ROM gsi based, contact me on **Discord: Niox07**

+I’m going to try to maximize performance and make an overclocked version.
+If I see enough support, I’ll create a Discord server so people can vote on which GSI they want<3

 Both images come with ROOT (Magisk).
-RisingOS has root via ADB if you want.
-## I’m going to try to maximize performance and make an overclocked version.
-If I see enough support, I’ll create a Discord server so people can vote on which GSI they want<3

 ## RisingOS (Android 15 QPR1)
 More customization, fewer pre-installed apps, and yes—the PS2 emulator is fixed.
 Download RisingOS 15: